jaydoshi2/Sem3Group_Project/README.md

 - Meet shah
 - Kirtan patel

-Feel free to explore, contribute, and learn from the Apple Vision Pro Clone project!
+Feel free to explore, contribute, and learn from the Apple Vision Pro project!

 false changes